tuespetre/TuesPechkin/README.md

 Because TuesPechkin exposes these interfaces/attributes, you are free to write your own implementations that support whichever wkhtmltopdf settings you so desire.
 If TuesPechkin's included `HtmlDocument` class and its related classes do not provide support for a setting you want to use, you may then extend them or create your own classes altogether -- this also goes for use cases where you are only setting a handful of properties and you find the included implementations to be too verbose.

-*The included `HtmlDocument` class and its related classes do not supply any default values to wkhtmltopdf.*
+*The included `HtmlToPdfDocument` class and its related classes do not supply any default values to wkhtmltopdf.*

 Here is how an `IDocument` is to be processed by an `IConverter`: